niranjan1825/pex-solution/README.md

 * As it can be seen , I have allocated resources(cpu and memory) of 1 and "256Mi" respectively to run application in limited resources enviroment.

 Steps to run program in k8's using docker are as follows assuming you are on root directory of project folder:
-a) docker build --tag trial-pex .  (it creates docker image with tag trial-pex which can be seen in docker dashboard)
+> docker build --tag trial-pex .  (it creates docker image with tag trial-pex which can be seen in docker dashboard)
-b) kubectl apply -f deployment.yaml
+> kubectl apply -f deployment.yaml
-c) kubectl apply -f service.yaml
+> kubectl apply -f service.yaml
-d) kubectl port-forward deployment/pex-solution 8443
+> kubectl port-forward deployment/pex-solution 8443